isogeo/doc-admin/Help/en/features/admin/users.md

 # Managing users

 Isogeo makes a distinction between three user profiles:
 * `The Administrator`, who has full access to all the application's functions.
-The Administrator manages users and their rights, elements shared at the workgroup level, data inventorying, inventory updates, catalogs, shares, publishing, and can enter metadata.
+The Administrator manages users and their permissions, elements shared at the workgroup level, data inventorying, inventory updates, catalogs, shares, publishing, and can enter metadata.

 * The `Writer`, who can enter and modify metadata, and search for and use this data using the associated services and resources.